 Evidence recommends that people commence a cardiac rehabilitation program as soon as practical after discharge from hospital.

 With a rolling format, which allows attendees to enter at any week according to availability, patients will begin and end at different times.
 This type of program offers flexibility for patients who, for example, need to return to work early, and reduces the waiting time for commencement of the program.

 By comparison, a 'stop-start' format has set commencement and completion dates limits new membership until the next cycle of sessions commences.
 Stop – start programs foster strong social connections and group dynamics which may encourage attendance.

 Programs may be time-limited or ongoing in the case of patients wait-listed for cardiac transplantation.
 Cardiac rehabilitation exercise groups are usually for 4-12 weeks whereas patients with HF usually require at least 8-12 weeks as longer duration programs may elicit greater physiological effects.

 Program frequency and duration

 For group programs, it is recommended that patients attend twice a week for approximately 1 hour of exercise training.
 If patient frailty and co-morbid disease precludes attending regularly or if resources are limited, less frequent attendance may be an option, with greater emphasis placed upon the home program.
 Independent home exercise and regular physical activity are essential adjuncts to all group programs and should consist of both resistance and endurance training.

-All exercise programs should be run by an exercise specialist such as a physiotherapist or exercise physiologist.
+All exercise programs should be run by an exercise specialist such as a physiotherapist or clinical exercise physiologist.
 Additional support staff may include nurses, allied health professionals or lay people.
 It is crucial that all staff members are trained in cardiopulmonary resuscitation (CPR) and are familiar with local emergency procedures.